St Joseph's Nursery and Pre-School

 Any child who needs additional support this will be identified and referrals to relevant agencies will take place with permission from parents/carers.

-Has previously mentioned we have two fully trained SENCO’s.
+Has previously mentioned we have a member of staff who has undertaken SENCo training.
 SENCO stands for "Special Educational Needs Coordinator".
 A SENCO is responsible for the day-to-day operation of our Nursery SEN policy.

 The SENCO will co-ordinate any additional support for your child and will work with parents and other professionals who are involved.
 The SENCO has responsibility for requesting the involvement of any external services such as the BESST team (Barnsley Education and Specialist Support Team).
 The SENCO will also closely support your child’s key person to ensure that individual educational plans are in place to support your child’s development.